BITS-GmbH/rest-analysis/README.md

 The `Empty` message is used as a placeholder for the input parameter of the `getLargeResponse` method.

 ## Implementation of the Rest server
 The setup of the Rest endpoints in Spring Boot does not need to be explained again.
-With theses properties Spring Boot supports the response compression out of the box:
+With these properties, Spring Boot supports the response compression out of the box:
 ```properties
 server.compression.enabled=true